sjs-sudo/PortfolioWebsite/content/upcoming.md

 # What's happening?

 #### **12.& 16.04.2021, [hands on aids](https://www.6tagefrei.de/programm2021/), [6 Tage Frei Festival](https://www.6tagefrei.de/programm2021/) / Club Lehmann, Stuttgart, DE**
+##### Postponed to 2022 due to COVID19.

-:   'hands on aids' is a hybrid between party, concert, immersive theater performance and installation.
+:   *hands on aids* is a hybrid between party, concert, immersive theater performance and installation.
 In addition to the topic of HIV and AIDS prevention, Frisch & Schick deal with the history of the disease and its impact on the psyche within society since its discovery.

 &nbsp;